aumouvantsillage/guillaume.baierouge.fr/src/2020-12-30-my-first-dsl-with-racket-step-5.md

     (assign co (and a b))))
 ```

-* A module containing the full adder entity and its architecture:
+2. A file containing the full adder entity and its architecture:

 ```racket
 #lang racket